Cruz, Sanó homer for Twins in 6-5 win at Boston

 Lewis Thorpe (2-1) got the win despite allowing three runs and two hits in 3 1/3 innings following opener Randy Dobnak.

+“They pitched well and they put us in position to win.
+We talked about this being a different kind of environment and a challenging place to come in.
+It’s just a different feel,” Baldelli said.
+“They came in and executed, did a great job, and you know both of them, you can’t compliment them enough.”

-Rick Porcello (12-11) struggled from the start, allowing one run in the first and two more in the third on Cave’s triple to center.
-Porcello’s night ended in the fifth after Cruz hit his 35th homer and Sanó went deep two batters later for a two-run shot that put the Twins up 6-0.
-Sanó’s shot was his 27th.
+Boston’s Rick Porcello (12-11) struggled from the start, allowing one run in the first and two more in the third on Cave’s triple to center.

+“Six runs in four innings is not going to get it done,” said Porcello, who was pulled after facing three batters in the fifth without recording an out.
+“We need to win every game right now and that’s the part that hurts.”

 Porcello allowed six runs and eight hits, walked two and hit a batter.
 He also struck out five over four-plus innings.